shchelinskyi/premium-watches/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project in your terminal.
 3. Run npm install to install all dependencies.
+4. Change in `package.json`  "homepage": " ".
-4. Run `npm start` to start the development server.
+5. Run `npm start` to start the development server.
-5. Open your browser and navigate to http://localhost:3000/.
+6. Open your browser and navigate to http://localhost:3000/.

 ### Usage